minienw/onlineverification_overview/README.md

 The services are dependent on each other.
 Various URIs dependent on where each component is hosted are used to configure other dependent components.
 The simplest order (in order of configuration dependencies) to install the components in is:

-1. Wallet
-2. Airline Stub
+1. Airline Stub
-3. Validation Service
+2. Validation Service

-## Docker

-//TODO

-Suitable for development and testing purposes.

-See docker compose scripts in each repository.
+3. Wallet

+Multiple Airline Stubs can be deployed to simulate multiple airlines cooperating with the Validation Service and Wallet.

 # Kubernetes on Azure

-//TODO

-Deploy each component as a seperate Kubernetes cluster.
+Both Validation Service and Airline Stub repos contain scripts for deploying in a Kubernetes cluster.
+These 2 services use multiple docker images

+(TBD! addition of DCC Artifact Parser to the Validation Service)
-Build the cluster using the scripts in the folder 'azurekubernetes'

-Build configured images as described in each repo.

-Deploy the images to the cluster...
+Build the cluster using the scripts in the folder 'azurekubernetes', build images configured to operate in the kubernetes environment as described in each repo, then deploy the images to the cluster in the usual way.